YodaBot-XYZ/.github/profile/README.md

 ---

+We have a Discord Bot available for Public Use!

-The source code for our bot can be found at [@YodaBotOS/YodaBot](https://github.com/YodaBotOS/YodaBot)
+The source code for our discord bot can be found at [@YodaBotOS/YodaBot](https://github.com/YodaBotOS/YodaBot)

 ---